A Commons Library briefing paper on EURATOM, the European Atomic Energy Community.Jump to full report >>

 There has been speculation in the press that EU negotiators expect that the UK plans to opt to remain in Euratom.

 Current operations, health, and research

 Leaving Euratom has the potential to impact the UK’s current nuclear operations, including fuel supply, waste management, cooperation with other nuclear states, and research.
 Industry has warned of a “cliff edge” exit that could cause “major disruption to business across the whole nuclear fuel cycle.”
 The UK will likely need to take on a number of measures to leave Euratom, and some industry groups are concerned that the timetable for achieving these measures is ambitious.
 There is also concern that leaving Euratom could impact the UK’s ability to import radioisotopes for health treatments.
 However the Government say their availability should not be impacted by the UK’s exit from Euratom.

 Euratom will continue regulating the UK nuclear industry until the exit from the EU.
 The UK hosts significant nuclear research work and current funding, such as that for the Culham Centre, will continue until 2018; future agreements will determine how the UK’s research work develops.

 Nuclear Safeguards Bill 2017-19

 The Nuclear Safeguards Bill 2017-19 makes provision for nuclear safeguards after the UK leaves Euratom.
-The Bill passed to Report on 14 November 2017 without amendment.
+The Bill passed to the Lords on 24 January 2018 without amendment.
 The Library Briefing ‘Nuclear Safeguards Bill 2017-19’ has further detail.
 Other functions currently provided for by Euratom are not covered by this Bill.